 Treatment may include:

-- Drink small amounts of oral rehydration solution throughout the day.
-Continue to drink the oral rehydration solution.
+- Small amounts of oral rehydration solution throughout the day.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.